 - the ability to reinforce a brand message

-- the ability to trigger brand interactions — by using animation, java scripts or flash technologies one can initiate interaction with a banner, thus luring a potential customer to proceed to a website
+- the ability to trigger brand interactions — by using animation, java scripts, or flash technologies, one can initiate interaction with a banner, thus luring a potential customer to proceed to a website

-- accountability — a website owner can easily measure the effectiveness of online display ad campaign, and adjust it for a better effect.
+- accountability — a website owner can easily measure the effectiveness of online display ad campaign and adjust it for a better effect.

 Also, I can’t help but notice that banner ads are getting more and more creative — they stand out on any webpage, immediately spark interest and result in a click.
-In addition to image and text, they may include advanced graphics, animation and even audio and video.
-All these media elements help online merchants better communicate their marketing message and easier capture attention of site visitors.
+In addition to image and text, they may include advanced graphics, animation, and even audio and video.
+All these media elements help online merchants better communicate their marketing message and easier capture the attention of site visitors.